 Now, brothers and sisters, we make known to you the grace of God which has been given in the churches of Macedonia, 2 that in a great ordeal of affliction their abundance of joy and their deep poverty overflowed in the wealth of their liberality.
 3 For I testify that according to their ability, and beyond their ability, they gave voluntarily, 4 begging us with much urging for the favor of participation in the support of the saints, 5 and this, not as we had expected, but they first gave themselves to the Lord and to us by the will of God.
 6 So we urged Titus that as he had previously made a beginning, so he would also complete in you this gracious work as well.
 7 But just as you excel in everything, in faith, speaking, knowledge, and in all earnestness and in the love we inspired in you, see that you also excel in this gracious work. – 2 Corinthians 8:1-7

-We see Paul praising the churches in Macedonia (that’s the Philippians) to the church in Corinth because of their participation in this “gracious work”.
+In these Bible verses, we see Paul praising the churches in Macedonia (that’s the Philippians) to the church in Corinth because of their participation in this “gracious work”.

 He explained how they first gave themselves to the Lord, then gave beyond their ability and in the midst of great affliction.
 They gave out of urgency because they wanted to participate in the support of the saints.

-Final Thoughts on Philippians Chapter 4 Summary
+Philippians Chapter 4 Summary Final Thoughts

 I love how this final chapter pulls the whole book together.
 We see that Paul had learned the secret of contentment.
 This secret we see threaded throughout the book within the exhortations and commands that he gives this church.
 These principles for contentment are just as true for us today as they were for the Philippians.